 The University is situated in Chesterfield County at Ettrick, on a bluff across the Appomattox River from the city of Petersburg.
 It is accessible via Interstate Highways 95 and 85, which meet in Petersburg.
 The University is only two and a half hours away from Washington, D.C. to the north, the Raleigh-Durham-Chapel Hill area to the southwest, and Charlottesville to the northwest.

 Virginia State University has a long history of outstanding faculty and administration.
 The first person to bear the title of President, John Mercer Langston, was one of the best-known blacks of his day.
 Until 1992, he was the only black ever elected to the United States Congress from Virginia (elected in 1888), and he was the great-uncle of the famed writer Langston Hughes.
 From 1888 to 1968, four presidents - James H. Johnston, John M. Gandy, Luther H. Foster, Robert P. Daniel served an average of 20 years, helping the school to overcome adversity and move forward.

-For the next four decades, seven more presidents would lead the University to its current level of excellence including James F. Tucker, Wendell P. Russell, Walker H. Quarles, Jr., Thomas M. Law, Wilbert Greenfield, Wesley Cornelious McClure, Eddie N. Moore, Jr., and Keith T. Miller.
+For the next four decades, eight more presidents would lead the University to its current level of excellence including James F. Tucker, Wendell P. Russell, Walker H. Quarles, Jr., Thomas M. Law, Wilbert Greenfield, Wesley Cornelious McClure, Eddie N. Moore, Jr., Keith T. Miller, and Pamela V. Hammond.

-On November 13, 2014, the Virginia State University Board of Visitors announced that Pamela V. Hammond, Ph.D. would become the institution’s interim president.
-Dr. Hammond officially took office on January 1, 2015.
+On December 10, 2015, the Virginia State University Board of Visitors announced that Makola M. Abdullah, Ph.D. would become the institution’s president.
+Dr. Abdullah officially took office on February 1, 2016.